hetu-script/hetu-script/docs/docs/docs/en-US/syntax/class/readme.md

 Class can have static variables and methods.
 Which can be accessed through the class name.

-Class's member functions use special keyword: **construct, get, set**, to define a constructor, getter, setter function.
+Member functions can also be declared with **get**, **set**, **construct**, they means getter, setter and contructor function.

+If a class have a getter or setter function.
+You can use 'class_name.func_name' to get or set the value hence get rid of the empty parentheses.

 Constructors can be with no function name and cannot return values.
 When calling they will always return a instance.

-Getter & setter functions is used like a member variable.
-They can be accessed without brackets.

 ```typescript
 // class definition